pettarin/wiktts/wiktts/lexcleaner/README.md

                         cleaning; you might want --no-sort as well) --invalid             Print results for words with invalid IPA (after cleaning)
-  --all-phones          Output all phones in the input lexicon, not just those
-                        selected by --format
+  --lowercase           Lowercase all the words
 ```

 ## Example